Codecademy/docs/content/pandas/concepts/dataframe/terms/pop/pop.md

 ---
 Title: '.pop()'
-Description: 'Removes a specified column from a DataFrame object, and returns the removed column.'
+Description: 'Removes a specified column from a DataFrame.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'